tarantool/doc/doc/reference/reference_lua/popen.rst

                           :ref:`popen.new() <popen-new>` or
                           :ref:`popen.shell() <popen-shell>`
         :param table opts: options

+        Possible errors, raised on incorrect parameters or when the fiber is cancelled:

+        * IllegalParams:    incorrect type or value of a parameter
+        * IllegalParams:    called on a closed handle
+        * IllegalParams:    opts.stdout and opts.stderr are both set
+        * IllegalParams:    a requested IO operation is not supported by the handle (stdout / stderr is not piped)
+        * IllegalParams:    attempt to operate on a closed file descriptor
+        * FiberIsCancelled: cancelled by an outside code

         :return: true on success, false on error
         :rtype:  (if success) string with read value, empty string if EOF